Audiences determine who will see content and experiences in a targeted activity.

 The following audience definition card is accessed by clicking the View icon on an activity's Overview page:

 Click the Audience Usage tab to see other activities that reference that audience, if applicable.
 This way you can avoid accidental impact to other activities while editing audiences.
 Information includes Live Activities, Inactive Activities, Archived Activities, And Syncing Activities.
-This feature is available for all audiences (Library audiences and activity-only audiences).
+This feature is available for all audiences (Library audiences and activity-only audiences ).

 If an audience is combined with another audience and the combined audience is used to create an activity, the usage information for both audiences will list that newly created activity.

 The following audience definition card is for an audience imported from the Adobe Experience Cloud.
 In this instance, the audience was imported from Adobe Audience Manager (AAM).
-Notice that Target does not show detailed audience definition information because that information is not present in Target.

 The following details are available for these imported audience types: